Great-Sun-Group/credex-core/docs/auth/Security_and_Authentication.md

 - Credentials are allowed
 - Preflight requests are cached for 1 day (86400 seconds)

-While this configuration is more open, it's important to note that authentication and rate limiting are still in place to protect the API, and all routes currently require sending the correct WHATSAPP_BOT_API secret to authorize.
+While this configuration is more open, it's important to note that authentication and rate limiting are still in place to protect the API.

 ## Rate Limiting